 Step 1.
 Open Settings, scroll to Screen Time, and tap it.

 Step 2.
-Scroll to the bottom, tap Turn Off App & Website Activity and confirm it.
+Scroll to the bottom, tap Turn Off Screen Time and confirm it.

 When you forget your Screen Time passcode, the first instinct is simply to reset it using your Apple ID password.
 However, sometimes that reset isn’t possible.
 For instance: